Vote in Ukraine's Russia-held areas stokes tension with West | Headlines

 French Foreign Minister Catherine Colonna said while visiting Kyiv on Tuesday that France was determined “to support Ukraine and its sovereignty and territorial integrity.”
 Meanwhile, the mass call-up of Russians to active military duty has to some degree backfired on Putin.

-With Putin's back against the wall amid Ukraine's battlefield successes, Russian media speculated he might follow up on last week's partial mobilization order by declaring martial law and shutting the nation's borders for all men of fighting age.
+With Putin's back against the wall amid Ukraine's recent battlefield successes, Russian media speculated he might follow up on last week's partial mobilisation order by declaring martial law and shutting the nation's borders for all men of fighting age.

 Russian officials announced plans to set up a military recruitment office right on the border with Georgia, one of the main routes of the exodus.